jdspugh/jdspugh.github.io/_posts/2023-03-23-github-pages-toc.md

 # Summary

 I hope you can use this code for your Github Pages blog also.
 Your main trouble will be getting the right version of your theme's `post.html` to modify.
-Once you have it a straight copy and paste of the table of contents code into the file should have it working in no time!
+Once you have it a straight copy and paste of the table-of-contents code into the file should have it working in no time!
 {% endraw %}